pekkaklarck/manual/doc/manual/docs/index.md

 ## What is Robot Framework?  :simple-robotframework:

-Robot Framework ® is a generic open source automation framework for acceptance testing, behavior-driven development (BDD) and robotic process automation (RPA).
+Robot Framework® is a generic open source automation framework for acceptance testing, behavior-driven development (BDD) and robotic process automation (RPA).
 It has simple [plain text syntax][input-data], and it can be [extended][extending-robot-framework] easily with generic and custom [libraries][].